Cybersecurity: Protecting Your Organization from the Dreaded Breach

 VP, Education and Consulting

-Diane Fernald joined MRM Group in 2015 and serves as vice president of education and consulting services.
-Prior to MRM Group, she was a partner at Morrison Mahoney LLP, concentrating her practice in the area of medical professional liability litigation.
+Diane Fernald joined Med-IQ in 2015 and serves as vice president of education and consulting services.
+Prior to Med-IQ, she was a partner at Morrison Mahoney LLP, concentrating her practice in the area of medical professional liability litigation.
 She is a member of the American Association of Nurse Attorneys, and is admitted to the bar of both the Commonwealth of Massachusetts and the State of Connecticut.
 Diane previously served in various board capacities with the Pioneer Valley Visiting Nurses Association, as well as an adjunct professor of Health Law at Our Lady of the Elms College in Chicopee, Massachusetts.
 Diane is a graduate of American International College (B.S., Magna Cum Laude), Western New England College (M.B.A., Magna Cum Laude) and Western New England College School of Law (J.D.).
 In addition, Diane is a Registered Nurse and a former licensed Nursing Home Administrator.

 Continuing Education Credits

 This program is approved for 1 contact hour of continuing education credit toward fulfillment of the requirements of ASHRM designations of FASHRM (Fellow) and DFASHRM (Distinguished Fellow), and toward CPHRM renewal – for those who hold the designation at the time of the program.